maximilien/kube/kep/kep-pod-readiness-gate.md

   - pods with empty creation time over newer pods over older pods
 ```

-However, this leaves no room for higher level controllers to influence or enforce removal of particular pods when they have knoweledge potentially missing to the lower level controllers (e.g. the `ReplicaSet`).
+However, this leaves no room for higher level controllers to influence or enforce removal of particular pods when they have knoweledge potentially missing to the lower level controllers (e.g., the `ReplicaSet`).
 In this proposal, we would like to suggest a mechanism for the higher level controls to be able to intervene in the process of pod removal.

 ### Goals

-- give control over pod lifecycle to higher level k8s controllers
+- give some control over pod lifecycle to higher level k8s controllers

 ### Non-Goals

-- have the higher level controllers directly deal with pod removal
+- have the higher level controllers directly deal with pod removals
 - expose any extra information about pod lifecyle management to higher level controllers.

 ## Proposal